bretth/django-pq/README.rst

 .. code-block:: bash

-    $ ./manage.py pqworker default —name=doug  # change the name from the default hostname
+    $ ./manage.py pqworker default --name=doug  # change the name from the default hostname
     $ ./manage.py pqworker default --connection=[your-db-alias]  # use a different database alias instead of default
-    $ ./manage.py pqworker default —-sentry-dsn=SENTRY_DSN  # can also do this in settings at SENTRY_DSN
+    $ ./manage.py pqworker default --sentry-dsn=SENTRY_DSN  # can also do this in settings at SENTRY_DSN

 To implement a worker in code: